-This week I published a new eBook called 5 Quick Wins to Boost Profits in Your Creative Practice.
+This week I published a new eBook called Six Marketing Wins for Creative Entrepreneurs.
 You can get your copy here.
 In this article, I’m going to talk about how an ebook might help your practice, but if you aren’t regularly producing marketing content, an ebook might feel like a stretch.

 When it comes to marketing a creative practice, content marketing is king.
 I’ve written previously about how important it is to write about your creative work, and not to merely present jpegs of the final product of your creative process.
 Your work does not speak for itself—at least, not in ways that a search engine can read.
 And without writing about your work, prospects never discover all that goes into producing the final results.
 Writing descriptions about your work and how you solved problems in each project is critical to the effective use of your portfolio as a marketing tool.

 That’s the most basic and simple form of content strategy for creatives—one that should be the baseline of your efforts.
 When you’re ready to become more proactive in your marketing, you’ll want to add insightful blog posts and articles to your content strategy.

 You may have tried to write posts before and perhaps, like most creatives, you found that “the juice is not worth the squeeze.”
 In my article by that title, I show how a focused marketing niche can turn the low-impact drudgery of writing weekly or monthly posts into a much easier, and far more effective, marketing habit.

 Writing about your work should be standard practice for your website’s portfolio, and establishing a rhythm for producing other posts is a basic professional practice you ought to strive to attain.
 The next level of content marketing is to create gated content that allows you to more effectively reach your intended audience.
 And that will require a bit more effort.